 He nodded as if he was about to start taking notes.
 There was another short pause as he looked from side to side again.
 Then he asked a question I was really not expecting.
 “Do you know how it all works?”

 Did I know how it all worked?
 I thought the question about the price had been strange but this was a whole new level.
 I didn’t know how to respond at first.
-Either this fellow thought I seemed like the kind of chap who paid regular visits to the ladies of the night and was deeply familiar with the correct etiquette and protocol of such matters.
+Either this fellow thought I seemed like the kind of chap who paid regular visits to the red light district and was deeply familiar with the correct etiquette and protocol of such matters.
 Or he thought I was a pimp.
 It was probably my own fault for trying to guess prices and making myself seem like an expert in his eyes.

 I also wondered just how much detail he wanted this information in.
 Was he simply asking about how the business transaction and exchanging of money worked or was he actually asking how ‘it’ worked?
 Did I have to explain about the birds and the bees?
 The physical mechanics?
 The ins and outs (as it were)?
 This was suddenly turning into the kind of conversation I was not expecting to have until I had children of my own.
 Should I try to explain to this gentlemen that sometimes when a man and woman exchange a lot of money they have a special kind of hug?

-I decided that the best course of action was to not make any more guesses and told him that I had never been myself.
+I decided that the best course of action was to not make any more guesses and told him that I had never been to the red light district myself.
 This had the effect of making it sound like we were discussing summer vacation destinations.

 The following takes place between 11:30pm and 11:35pm on a street in Amsterdam near central station.
 As I attempted to unlock my bike I was approached by a tourist with a strange smile on his face who seemed to want directions and a bit of a chat.
 English politeness and the inability to get the lock on my bike open forced me to take at least some part in the bizarre conversation that followed.